ttoino/feup-cpm-proj1/readme.md

 #### ☕ Cafeteria Item

-Cafeteria Items are stored in the database with a string ID, which is the primary key, the item name (Name), price (Price) stored as an integer (because the price is stored in the database as cents of euro and converted for euros everytime it is shown to the user), and an image URL (Image Url) to represent the item visually.
+Cafeteria Items are stored in the database with a string ID, which is the primary key, the item name (Name), price (Price) stored as an integer (because the price is stored in the database as cents of euro and converted for euros every time it is shown to the user), and an image URL (Image Url) to represent the item visually.

 <div align="center">